 our current focus on the needs of this key marginalised group – people experiencing homelessness, or who are at risk of homelessness, supporting them on a journey towards sustainable housing and wellbeing.
 DCM has supported literally hundreds of people to successfully exit homelessness and sustain housing.

 “together” – the many individuals and groups within our city who are very much part of our work.
 Here are just a few examples:

-the dentists who volunteer their time at the DCM Dental Service
+the dentists, dental assistants and other dental professionals who volunteer their time at the DCM Dental Service

 the creative professionals (designers, writers and photographers)

 many Wellington faith communities, who donate money, food for our foodbank and their time and skills as volunteers

 other health professionals (audiologist, eye doctor and physiotherapist)

 the people of Wellington who are involved in so, so many ways (they volunteer, donate and buy books at the iconic annual DCM Bookfair, become regular donors, offer their time and skills, bring in food donations, etc).